kittenvr/AutoVclip/README.md

-# AutoVclip Addon for Meteor Client.
+# AutoVclip Addon for the Meteor Client.